Tom Goddard: Biography

 In 1929, his first season as a spinner, he took 184 wickets, and over 140 in the following two years.
 With Charlie Parker, he formed the most lethal bowling combination in county cricket, and, aided by the brilliant batting and catching of Wally Hammond, Gloucestershire had their most successful (though brief) era, finishing fourth in 1929, second in 1930 and second in 1931.

 Goddard was forced to become Gloucestershire's chief bowler when the seemingly ageless Parker finally declined for good in 1932.
 Except in 1934 and 1938 when injuries handicapped him, and in 1948 when he lost form, Goddard took over 150 wickets in every season between 1932 and 1949, heading the first-class bowling averages in 1947 and 1949.
 In 1937 and 1947 (aided in the latter case by a sand dressing on the Bristol pitch that made the ball turn prodigiously), Goddard took 222 wickets for Gloucestershire, and fell two short of 250 wickets in all first-class matches in 1937 when he was one of the Wisden Cricketers of the Year.

-His haul of 206 wickets in the 1947 County Championship will forever stand as the last case of 200 wickets in a season in that competition.
-With much slower over-rates and fewer matches, few bowlers today can take a third as many wickets.
+His haul of 206 wickets in the 1947 County Championship was the last case of 200 wickets in a season in that competition.
+With slower over-rates and fewer matches, it is statistically harder for even a few bowlers today to take a third as many wickets.

 Among his best bowling feats for Gloucestershire were: